 Mikaela: How do you know it’s going to work?

 Sam: Because I believe it.

 Characters who know something because they believe it are part of a long tradition in Hollywood movies, and not just Christmas movies, but not many are willing to risk the entire universe on the assumption.
 Not that anyone raises this point with Sam.
-Even after they find the key and it turns to dust, Sam still gathers the dust, runs through the desert with it—dodging Decepticon fire all the while (they’re lousy shots)—but is finally struck down.
-At that point he’s visited in his mind (or his soul?) by Autobot Elders, who reward him for his sacrifice to Optimus by reviving him.
+Even after they find the key and it turns to dust, Sam still gathers the dust, runs through the desert with it—dodging Decepticon fire all the while—but is finally struck down.
+At that point he’s visited in his mind (or his soul?) by Autobot Elders, who reward him for his sacrifice by reviving him.
 Then the key is revived.
 Then Optimus is revived.
-Then Decepticons steal the key anyway and try to turn off our sun.
+Then Decepticons steal the key and try to turn off our sun anyway.

 This synopsis, by the way, doesn’t begin to reveal the soul-numbing stupidity of this thing.
 Transformers have the ability to regenerate themselves with parts of other, dead Transformers, and that’s how this movie was made—from plot points and storylines of other movies grafted onto this one without any sense of style or logic or genuine emotion.
 On the run, and knowing that the universe might end because of the knowledge in Sam’s head, what do Sam and Mikaela talk about?
 Whether Sam should kill himself to keep this knowledge from Megatron?
 No. They argue about which one of them is going to say “I love you” first.
 (See: “The Fifth Element.”)
 It’s as if they know they’re going to survive.
 Which they do.
 Michael Bay is almost postmodern in this respect.
 His characters aren’t characters but devices.
 The question is never “How would people in this situation react?”
 It’s always “How can people in this situation entertain the movie audience until we reach the conclusion we all know we’ll reach?”